plone/training/docs/migrations/migrations.md

 ### What is a complex migration?

-* Whenever you need to deal with one or more of the mayor changes in Plone
+* Whenever you need to deal with one or more of the major changes in Plone
 * When you have to make changes to custom content or code
 * When you have to deal with outdated add-ons (e.g. LinguaPlone)